 Is Sorbaria sorbifolia invasive?
-Yes it is.
+Yes, it is.
 These woody plants have escaped cultivation and moved out into undeveloped areas in the Northeast and Alaska.

 How to Grow False Spirea

 One reason gardeners grow Sorbaria shrubs is because it is so easy to do so.
 The plants are not picky about almost anything.
 If you want to know how to grow false spirea, you can either plant seeds or take cuttings.
-The plants require little special care, and will grow in almost any type of soil as long as it drains well.
+The plants require little special care and will grow in almost any type of soil as long as it drains well.

-Sobaria false spirea plants grows very fast in full sun.
+Sobaria false spirea plants grow very fast in full sun.
 However, they also thrive in sites with some shade.
 And you aren’t likely to see these tough bushes threatened by insect pests or disease problems.

 Perhaps the most important part of Sorbaria shrub care is keeping some control over your garden once you invite false spirea in.
 The plants will spread fast by suckers, and even faster in loose soil, so make time to pull up suckers as they appear.